 Step 1: Making the Litti Dough

-- In a mixing bowl, combine the wheat flour, ghee, carom seeds, nigella seeds, and salt.
+- Take a mixing bowl and add wheat flour, ghee, carom seeds, nigella seeds, and salt.

-- Gradually add water and knead the ingredients to form a firm and smooth dough.
+- Gradually add water to knead the ingredients into a firm and smooth dough.

 - Cover the dough with a damp cloth and set it aside for 20-30 minutes to rest.